 📃 Why it Works

-- It takes minimal effort to make this beauty - it's mixed in the bowl with a wooden spoon - no kneading or rising!
+- It takes minimal effort to make this beauty - mixed in the bowl with a wooden spoon - no kneading or rising!

 - All you need are five pantry staples and 40 minutes to enjoy this fresh-outta-the-oven loaf of goodness.